VishalS99/AutoAlignNN/README.md

 A small application built on top of U-Net segmentation architecture, that segments documents from images, and performs perspective transform on it.

-Running the document through the model, yields a mask of the document.
+Running the document through the model yields a mask of the document.

 The mask is the preprocessed, to further isolate the document from the background.

-Canny edge detector is used to detect the edges of the document in the mask, and then the optimum contour is identified.
+The Canny edge detector is used to detect the edges of the document in the mask, and then the optimum contour is identified.

 Perspective transform is used on the original image with the 4 corner points obtained from the contours.

 This is an improvement over the previous model, where direct canny is applied without image segmentation.
-It had a very poor accuracy, interms of detecting the edges of the document.
+It had very poor accuracy, in terms of detecting the edges of the document.

 ### Pre-processing